-Constitution Week begins each year on September 17, shop the day the U.S. Constitution was signed in 1787.
+Constitution Week begins each year on September 17, the day the U.S. Constitution was signed in 1787.
 It commemorates the adoption of the Constitution, which established the framework for the U.S government.
 Officially enacted in August 1956 by President Eisenhower, Constitution Week runs to Sep.
 23.

 A Local Critic?

 Patrick Henry was a politician, lawyer, and speaker born in Hanover County in 1736.
 He served twice as the governor of Virginia and advocated strongly for the American Revolution, delivering the famous “Give me Liberty or give me Death!” speech at St. John’s Church in Richmond.
 But when the U.S. Constitution was being discussed in 1787, he opposed it, believing that it didn’t support the rights of individuals enough.
 The points of the Constitution would be debated for months before it was adopted.
 The final document reflects the statesmanship, careful thought and compromise of many individuals.

 Dr. Henry L. Chambers, Jr. is Professor of Law at University of Richmond.
 A graduate of University of Virginia School of Law, Dr. Chambers has published articles and essays on a vast area of topics including discrimination, sexual harassment, voting rights, and the connection between constitutional and biblical interpretation.
 He lectures on constitutional law principles for the Center for Civic Education.